lizygeogy/docs/docs/quickstartlaunchfpa.md

 # Setup Docker and RTS

 1. Setup docker daemon host (preferably same as gateway machine).
-This supplies the docker images for superset, online analytics service, and drools workbench.
+This supplies the docker images for **Online Analytics Service (OAS)**, **OAS Dashboards** which is a customized implementation of Apache Superset, and **CEP Workbench** that is a customized Drools Workbench implementation.
 2. Install rts 3.10 bin.
 In the installation wizard, specify the docker location.
 ![](images/applications/quickstart_launch/dockerlocation.png)